 - Not using

-set -euxin bash scripts, which allows the bash script to more easily catch failed execution, thereby allowing Juju to more accurately detect a failed hook.
+set -euxin Bash scripts, which helps detect failed execution, thereby allowing Juju to more accurately detect a failed hook.

 juju test -v --set-e

-We are going to cover some basics to deploying the charm you are reviewing.
+We are going to cover some basic elements to deploying the charm you are reviewing.
 For a more in-depth look at deploying charms, go to the Charms Deploying page.

-While using the README as a reference, deploy the charm using the command below on your local environment.
+While using the README as a reference, deploy the charm using the command below on your local model.

-If the local deployment is successful, continue on to the configuration section.
+If the local deployment is successful, continue to the configuration section.

-Note: If you have access to other cloud environments (like EC2), we appreciate testing the deployment on those environments as well.
+Note: If you have access to other cloud providers (like EC2), we appreciate testing the deployment on those models as well.

 Reference the config.yaml as well as the README to determine what configuration options are available for the charm.
 Test out changing the charm configuration by doing something like the following: